yandex-cloud/docs/en/_tutorials/data-from-podcasts.md

 1. Permissions must be assigned to the **All** group or a specific user.
 If permissions are missing, click **Add**.
 1. In the **Add member** field, enter "All" or the name of the user who needs extended permissions.
 1. Go to the **Current object** section and set access permissions for the **Yandex Music podcast analytics** dashboard:
-   * Execute: execution of requests to the object is available.
+   * Execute: Allows making queries to the object.
-   * Read: read only is available.
+   * View: Only view is available.
-   * Write: view and edit options are available.
+   * Edit: View and edit options are available.
-   * Admin: view, edit, and manage options are available.
+   * Administration: View, edit, and manage options are available.

    ![image](../_assets/datalens/solution-10/31-permissions.png)